Daniel-KM/Omeka-S-module-SearchSolr/README.md

 See commits for full list of contributors.

 * Copyright BibLibre, 2016-2017 (see [BibLibre])
-* Copyright Daniel Berthereau, 2017-2023 (see [Daniel-KM])
+* Copyright Daniel Berthereau, 2017-2024 (see [Daniel-KM])
 * Copyright Paul Sarrassat, 2018

-This module is a full replacement of the module [Solr], a deprecated fork of the module [Solr by BibLibre].
+This module is a full replacement of the module [Solr], a deprecated fork based on the version 0.4 of the module [Solr by BibLibre].
 This later was built for the [digital library Explore] of [Université Paris Sciences & Lettres].
-The fork [Advanced Search adapter for Solr] is built for the future [digital library Manioc] of [Université des Antilles et de la Guyane], currently managed with [Greenstone].
+The fork [Advanced Search adapter for Solr] is built for the [digital library Manioc] of [Université des Antilles et de la Guyane], formerly managed with [Greenstone].

 [Advanced Search adapter for Solr]: https://gitlab.com/Daniel-KM/Omeka-S-module-SearchSolr